SooryaGeorge7/Dublin-Eats/README.md

 **Edit review page features**

-Users would be able to edit their own reviews from all reviews page and also their profile page.
+Users would be able to edit their own reviews from allreviews page and also their profile page.
 The edit button and open review button will both be redirected to edit reviews page.

 <details><summary>Edit review feature</summary>